 You must become computer savvy

-Your computer is your must-have tool, so it’s logical that you will need to become the computer savvy.
+Your computer is your must-have tool, so it’s logical that you will need to become computer savvy.
 That means that you will have to understand how to use different software or to update programs and keep your computer running smoothly.
-A broken down computer or internet connection is a big no-no. Your boss won’t tolerate your tech problems, especially if you have fixed hours.
+A broken-down computer or internet connection is a big no-no. Your boss won’t tolerate your tech problems, especially if you have fixed hours.

-You still think that remote job is right for you?
+Do you still think that a remote job is right for you?
 Let’s find a job!